MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/funnel-sequence-plugin.md

 **Returns**

-Returns three output tables, useful for constructing a sankey diagram for the analyzed sequence:
+Returns three output tables, which are useful for constructing a sankey diagram for the analyzed sequence:

 * Table #1 - prev-sequence-next `dcount`
     TimelineColumn: the analyzed time window